Progedit/Lights-on-Park/2ndDelivery.md

 ### 3. Accuracy

 ### 4. Storyboard and personas
-The use of storyboards and personas was wrong, and we had to use them better for identy requirements.
+The use of storyboards and personas was wrong, and we had to use them better for identify the requirements.

-## Justification For Comments:

 ## Changes